jiujitsujs/JiuJitsuJS/README.md

 <br>

-There is no other technique for solving problems when you need to build up a mobile app than
+There is no other technique for solving problems when you need to build  *mobile apps* than

 *JiuJistsuJS*